abconway/bluecanary/README.md

 Blue Canary is configured via yaml files.
 There are 4 sections:

-1.)
-Configuration:
+1. `Configuration`:
 Currently used to configured the locations of additional alarm plugins.
-2.)
-AWSProfiles:
+2. `AWSProfiles`:
 If you do not wish to store AWS credentials in ~/.aws/credentials or environment variables, you can define them here.
-3.)
-AlarmGroups:
+3. `AlarmGroups`:
 Definitions of suites of alarms to be created/applied to any resources that match the specified tag/value combonation.
-4.)
-TagGroups:
+4. `TagGroups`:
 Lists of resources to be tagged with the given tag/value combonation.

 /example/blue-canary-configuration.yaml
 ```